Avaiga/taipy-doc/docs/manuals/core/config/task-config.md

 In line 9-10, two data node are configured.
 They will be used as the function results.

-Finally, in line 12, we create the task configuration with the id 'foo' representing the function 'multiply_and_add'.
+Finally, in line 12-15, we create the task configuration with the id _foo_ representing the function _multiply_and_add_.
-It expects two 'input' data nodes and two 'output' data nodes.
+It expects two _input_ data nodes and two _output_ data nodes.

 [:material-arrow-right: The next section introduces the pipeline configuration](pipeline-config.md).